spotinst/help/src/docs/ocean-spark/tools-integrations/connect-jupyter-notebooks.md

 !pip3 install <some-library>
 ```

-Note: Please note this installing the libraries this way makes the libraries available only for the driver.
-If the libraries need to be available for both driver and executors, install directly in the docker image.
+> **Tip** Installing the libraries this way makes them available only for the driver.
+If the libraries need to be available for both driver and executors, install directly in the Docker image.

 If you are new to Jupyter notebooks, you can use this [tutorial](https://www.dataquest.io/blog/jupyter-notebook-tutorial/) as a starting point.